Ready to build a full-stack influencer program?

 If they do not post about you, add them to an occasional engagement campaign where you share some company updates, promote ambassador’s results, and do more concierge stuff if you choose to.

-Another creative way to engage with the ones that post about you is to ask them for usage rights and leverage that content for your paid ads.
+Another creative way to engage with the ones that post about you is to ask them for usage rights and leverage that content as ad creatives or your paid ads.
 You can also embed it on your product page.

 Be creative, here’s a handy decision chart for you to download and share in a team slack for reference 🙂

-So now you know everything that goes into running a profitable seeding campaign.
+So now you know everything that goes into running a profitable influencer seeding campaign.
 Remember the equation?

 Let’s not forget that the goal is to get sales and make money.
 Your goal is to increase the likelihood of the sale.
 The levers in your control are: